 Tony Hseih, 46

-The entrepreneur and former Zappos.com CEO died in a 2020 house fire, leaving behind an estate worth about $840 million, but no will.
+The entrepreneur and former Zappos.com CEO died in a 2020 house fire, leaving behind an estate worth about $840 million, but he died without a will.
 His assets included nearly 100 Las Vegas properties.
 At one point, his friends and family tried to divide his estate using Post-It notes.
 Experts say that because Hsieh lived in Nevada, a community property state, his parents and two brothers are his next-of-kin — but if he’d had no family, the entire estate could have gone to his home state.

 Stanley “Stan Lee” Lieber, 95